Serbia in the Balkan Wars: Serbian-Montenegrin theater of operations

-The Serbian Army under General (later Marshal) Putnik dealt three decisive victories in Vardar Macedonia, its primary objective in the war, effectively destroying the Ottoman forces in the region and conquering north Macedonia.
+The Serbian Army under General (later Marshal) Putnik dealt three decisive victories in Vardar Macedonia, its primary objective in the war, effectively destroying the Ottoman forces in the region and conquering northern Macedonia.
 They also helped the Montenegrins to take the Sandžak and sent two divisions to help the Bulgarians at the siege of Edirne.

 The last battle for Macedonia was the battle of Monastir, in which the remains of the Ottoman Vardar Army were forced to retreat to central Albania.
 After the battle, Prime Minister Pasic asked Gen. Putnik to take part in the race for Thessaloniki.
-Putnik declined and instead turned his army to the west, towards Albania, foreseeing that a future confrontation between the Greeks and Bulgarians over Thessaloniki could greatly help Serbia's own plans over Vardar Macedonia.
+Putnik declined and instead turned his army to the west, towards Albania, foreseeing that a future confrontation between the Greeks and Bulgarians over Thessaloniki could greatly help Serbia's plans over Vardar Macedonia.

 After the Great Powers applied pressure on them, the Serbs started to withdraw from northern Albania and the Sandžak, although they left behind their heavy artillery park to help the Montenegrins in the continuing siege of Shkodër.
 On 23 April 1913 Scutari's garrison was forced to surrender due to starvation.

 In vilayets of Kosovo and Scutari

-At the end of 1912, the Kingdom of Serbia occupied most of the Albanian-populated territory to the Adriatic coast.
+At the end of 1912, the Kingdom of Serbia occupied most Albanian-populated territory to the Adriatic coast.
 The army of Montenegro was present around Shkodër.
 During the attempt to annex the lands, Serbian and Montenegrin armies committed numerous crimes against the local Albanian population.
-In order to investigate the crimes, the Carnegie Endowment for International Peace formed a special commission, which was sent to the Balkans in 1913.
+To investigate the crimes, the Carnegie Endowment for International Peace formed a special commission, which was sent to the Balkans in 1913.
 Summing the situation in Albanian areas, the Commission concludes:

-The number of victims in the Kosovo Vilayet under Serbian control in the first few months was estimated at 25,000 people.
-The Serbian government has denied reports on war crimes.

-After this war, Kosovo was part of Kingdom of Serbia.
+The number of victims in the Kosovo Vilayet under Serbian control in the first few months was estimated at 25,000 people.(more reliable source needed) The Serbian government has denied reports on war crimes.
+After this war, Kosovo was part of the Kingdom of Serbia.
 These events have greatly contributed to the growth of the Serbian-Albanian conflict.

 Campaign within Albanian declared territory

-The Serbian campaign on present-day Albanian territory (then still officially Ottoman Empire) took place during the First Balkan War, and lasted from November 1912 to October 1913.
+The Serbian campaign on present-day Albanian territory (then still officially Ottoman Empire) took place during the First Balkan War and lasted from November 1912 to October 1913.

-Prior to the outbreak of the First Balkan War, the Albanian nation was fighting for a national state.
-At the end of 1912, after the Porte recognised the autonomy of Albania, the Balkan League (comprising three neighboring states: Serbia, Montenegro and Greece; along with Bulgaria) jointly attacked the Ottoman Empire and during the next few months partitioned all Ottoman territory inhabited by Albanians.
+Before the outbreak of the First Balkan War, the Albanian nation was fighting for a national state.
+At the end of 1912, after the Porte recognised the autonomy of Albania, the Balkan League (comprising three neighboring states: Serbia, Montenegro, and Greece; along with Bulgaria) jointly attacked the Ottoman Empire and during the next few months partitioned all Ottoman territory inhabited by Albanians.
 The Kingdom of Serbia and the Kingdom of Greece occupied most of the land of what is today Albania and other lands inhabited by Albanians on the Adriatic coast.
 Montenegro occupied a part of today's northern Albania around Shkodër.